The Vagenda

 The Vagenda was a feminist online magazine launched in January 2012.
-It used the tagline "Like King Lear, but for girls," taken from Grazia magazine's summary of the film The Iron Lady, starring Meryl Streep.
+It used the tagline "Like King Lear, but for girls," taken from Grazia magazine's summary of the film The Iron Lady, a biography of Margaret Thatcher.
 The Vagenda was run by British journalists Holly Baxter and Rhiannon Lucy Cosslett; it was founded by ten London-based women journalists in their twenties and was then written by a large group of anonymous contributors from all over the world, both women and men.
 The editors stated: "the women's press is a large hadron collider of bullshit, and something needed to be done".
-Cosslett describes The Vagenda as "a media watchdog with a feminist angle".
+Cosslett described her creation as "a media watchdog with a feminist angle".
 In its last issue, July 2015, it announced a 'summer hiatus' in publication.